osx-provisioner/mac_maker/README.md

 ### How do I use this?

+If you'd like to try it out, head over to the [Mac Maker Releases](https://github.com/osx-provisioner/mac_maker/releases) and download a pre-built binary.

+- Note that these binaries are only for Intel Macs.
+- They are unsigned, and not notarized by Apple.
+- As such, they will trigger a warning about software from an unidentified developer.

+### OK, but you still didn't tell me how to get started...

-Copy the `mac_maker` binary to the OSX machine you'd like to put under configuration management.
+- Copy the `mac_maker` binary to the OSX machine you'd like to put under configuration management.
-If you have a working internet connection, you can start installing `Mac Maker Profiles`.
+- If you have a working internet connection, you can start working with `Mac Maker Profiles`.
+- To try creating your own `Profile`, check out [this](https://github.com/osx-provisioner/profile-generator) repository.
+- To learn more about `Mac Maker Profiles`, and to try out a simple example, continue reading here.

 ### Mac Maker Profiles

-Mac Maker uses the concept of "profiles", to bundle together the Ansible configuration required to configure your Mac.
+Mac Maker uses the concept of `Profiles`, to bundle together the Ansible configuration required to configure your Mac.

 Here's an [example profile](https://github.com/osx-provisioner/profile-example) for you to test out: